zackstout/advent-of-code-2018/README.md

 Then we can make it just take what we have on clipboard as input, somehow.

 NOTE: I think we're not supposed to share inputs on github

+Wooo solved Day 7 and 8 part 2, August 19 2024.

+NOTE (November 23 2024) we should hide the inputs before pushing.